 Backing tracks are a great way to increase your guitar playing skills.
-Not only do they give you a foundation to build off of, but they also help you to improve your timing and creativity.
+Not only do they give you a foundation to build on, but they also help you to improve your timing and creativity.

 When you play with a backing track, there are a few things you should keep in mind.
 First off, you should try to keep track of which patterns you are using.

 Although familiar patterns may seem great at first because they are, well, familiar, it is easy to get stuck in a loop playing the same patterns over and over.

 Approach a backing track as you would approach any other type of song.
 Take your time to discern the key of the piece, and then once you have, study the piece.
 Try to envision what techniques you would like to emphasize in certain parts.